beanduong/swiss-clock/README.md

 ## Layout

 The clock consists of 3 subcontainer: a clock filling the left side, a weather display in the upper right side and a monthly calendar right below.
-Even though there are two containers on the right side, I think a still managed to achieve a well-balanced layout.
+Even though there are two containers on the right side and one in the left, the design still manages to achieve a well-balanced look.

 ## Design Thoughts
 It combines the aesthetic of a minimalist version of the famous Mondaine swiss watch face and the trending use of Neumorphism.